 Course of Program Study

 Federal and state financial aid regulations allow courses which are required to complete a student’s program of study to be included when determining financial aid eligibility.
-Manhattan College uses two software programs to help students understand which courses apply to their program of study.
+Manhattan University uses two software programs to help students understand which courses apply to their program of study.

 Course Program of Study (CPoS) allows the financial aid office to retrieve information from each student’s degree audit prior to disbursing aid.